Anish46/Led_Inactivity/README.md

+Used in #High Level Synthesis Tool of Xilinx
 # Led_Inactivity
 To find the Inactivity of an LED  (Here, Bronchoscope) and to turn off the Led The files include a main file,an header file and a Test bench